 The Akko Tower Shipwreck

 During the 18th–19th centuries CE, Akko was one of the Levant’s key commercial ports and site of several naval campaigns as the militarily strategic ‘Key to the East’.
 Ottoman-period shipwrecks in Akko’s harbour affirm its maritime importance, and provide physical evidence of maritime activity missing from historical records.
 The shipwreck designated as the Akko Tower Wreck was discovered in Akko harbour in 1966, and surveyed in 1975 and 1981.
 The researchers came to conflicting conclusions regarding the original ship.
-Following these, four seasons of underwater excavation were conducted by Dr Deborah Cvikel of the Leon Recanati Institute for Maritime Studies of the University of Haifa.
+Following these, four seasons of underwater excavation were conducted by Prof. Deborah Cvikel of the Leon Recanati Institute for Maritime Studies of the University of Haifa.